demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-feed.md

 Hi,

-Welcome back to the seventeeth part of [Creating a Twitter Clone in F# using Suave](TODO) blog post series.
+Welcome back to the seventeenth part of [Creating a Twitter Clone in F# using Suave](TODO) blog post series.

 In the [previous blog post]({{< relref "posting-new-tweet.md">}}), we saw to how to persist a new tweet from the user.
-But after persisting the new tweet, we haven't do anything.
-In real twitter we have a user feed, which shows a timeline with tweets from him/her and from others whom he/she follows.
+But after persisting the tweet, we haven't do anything.
+In real twitter, we have a user feed, which shows a timeline with tweets from him/her and from others whom he/she follows.

-In this blog post, we are going to address the first part of user's timeline, viewing his/her tweets in the Wall page.
+In this blog post, we are going to address the first part of user's timeline, viewing his/her tweets on the Wall page.

 ## Publishing a New Tweet

 Earlier, we just created a new tweet in the database when the user submitted a tweet.
 To add support for user feeds and timeline, we need to notify an external system after persisting the new tweet.

-In other words, it's no longer just create tweet, it's create tweet and notify tweet!

-As we did for [orachestrating the user signup]({{< relref "orchestrating-user-signup.md#defining-the-signupuser-function-signature">}}), we define a new function which carry out both of the mentioned operations.
+As we did for [orchestrating the user signup]({{< relref "orchestrating-user-signup.md#defining-the-signupuser-function-signature">}}), we need to define a new function which carries out both of the mentioned operations.

 Let's get started by defining a new type to represent a Tweet!